Engineers-Cradle/intern-task-api-old/README.md

 Create a Website to Show a Contact Form Input on Homepage and another page to list all of those in a table.

-Use mage use the following API for Integration :-
+Use the following API for Integration :-

 URL :- `https://intern-api.engineerscradle.com/api/ft/`